xi/cplay-ng/README.rst

 Description
 ===========

-cplay-ng is a curses front-end for various audio players.
-It aims to provide a power-user-friendly interface with simple filelist and playlist control. cplay-ng is written in Python and can use either pyncurses or the standard curses module.
+cplay-ng is a curses front-end for various audio players written in python.
+It aims to provide a power-user-friendly interface with simple filelist and playlist control.

 The original cplay is no longer maintained.
 This fork aims to maintaining the original code as well as keeping it up to date with recent